DanielStrul/ocs/README.txt

                     |- client
                     |- server

+You may also build a version dedicated to grprof profiling by launching 'make gprof', which builds both the client and the server programs, in a separate subdirectory:

+    root-directory
+        |
+        |- build
+            |
+            |- gprof
+                |
+                |- bin
+                    |
+                    |- client
+                    |- server

 Executing the programs
 ----------------------
-The client and the server are launched independently, with a few options:
+The client and the server are launched independently, with some launch options available:

     ./build/release/bin/server --help
     Usage: server [options]